rod-trent/MustLearnKQL/README.md

 <br><br>
 The series has it's own shortlink.
 To return back here, just remember the easy URL:  https://aka.ms/MustLearnKQL
 <br><br>
 Looking for Advanced topics?
-Check out the Addicted to KQL series: http://aka.ms/Addicted2KQL
+Check out the <b>Addicted to KQL</b> series: http://aka.ms/Addicted2KQL
 <br><br>
 <b><h2>Table of Contents</h2></b>
 The following are links to the entire series so far: